Ruddickmg/Geo/README.md

 State will be: state_shape_files

-(note 'IMPORT' can also be ommitted if importing the shapefiles is not the desired action)
+( note: 'IMPORT' can also be ommitted if importing the shapefiles is not the desired action )

 'DATABASE'
 -